Stuttgart Operated University Research Cubesat for Evaluation and Education

 The main monochromatic camera mounted on SOURCE ("MeSHCam") is part of a future IRS mission and will be flight tested, functioning as an earth observation camera as well as a star tracker for attitude control.
 There is also a smaller colour camera called PRIma (PR-Imager).
 Besides the space testing of these components there are multiple scientific payloads by the IRS on board SOURCE.
 Two FIPEX Sensors will measure the level of atomic oxygen in altitudes below 200km.
 Heat flux sensors combined with pressure sensors will study the environment of the CubeSat just before reentry.

 Multiple additional technology demonstrators are provided as payload for SOURCE by IRAS (Integrated Research Platform for Affordable Satellites), a corporation of industry and research groups to launch a development platform for satellites and new technologies.
 This includes solar panels, a composite sandwich structure and other sensors.
 Further payloads are provided by the German Aerospace Center (DLR).

 Phase B of the project has been completed successfully in March 2019 with the Preliminary Design Review.
 Since March 2020 the project is carried out with the support of the Education Office of the European Space Agency, under the educational Fly your Satellite! programme.
 After successfully participating in the Selection Workshop in December 2019 SOURCE was selected to participate in the third edition of the programme together with two other student satellite projects.
 This means that the team is now supported by ESA experts during development and testing of the satellite, culminating in a launch to orbit organised by ESA.
-This is currently planned for late 2022.
+This is currently planned for early 2023.
 More about the Fly your Satellite! program can be found on its website.